nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

 6. Read the [Notes](#notes) on the command format
-7. Refer to [AddressBook](#address-book-commands) for details of AddressBook commands.
+7. Refer to [Address Book](#address-book-commands) for details of AddressBook commands.
-8. Refer to [TaskPanel](#task-management-commands) for details of Task commands.
+8. Refer to [Task Management](#task-management-commands) for details of Task commands.

 --------------------------------------------------------------------------------------------------------------------